Peacesandy/Article-Site/content/myfirstpost.md

 `console.log(regExp.test('peace'))`; // Output: false `

 Also, there are string methods that accept regular expressions.
-They include.
+They include;

 `.split()`